 Metal Chassis with Speaker

-The Metal chassis contains the clock module, the speaker and a plastic moulding for the speaker.
-The plastic surround for the clock and speaker are glued to the metal chassis, so we did not try to remove this.
+The Metal chassis contains the clock module, the speaker and plastic moulding for the speaker.
+The plastic surround for the clock and speaker is glued to the metal chassis, so we did not try to remove this.

-There are four recessed torx bolts which hold the top panel to metal chassis.
+There are four recessed Torx bolts which hold the top panel to the metal chassis.

 Removing these allows you to remove the top PCB and button panel.